Last updated: January 21, 2020

 Be Aware of Town Development Policies

-The Town has adopted a number of policies to ensure land development patterns occur in a manner that protects landowners, promotes public health and safety as well as protects the natural environment.
+The Town has adopted several policies to ensure land development patterns occur in a manner that protects landowners, promotes public health and safety as well as protects the natural environment.
 The Town and Dane County review all applications for land use or land divisions based on these adopted policies.
 For a full list, please refer to the Town’s adopted Comprehensive Plan and Code of Ordinances.
 Some of these policies include the following:

 - Residential lots to be served by a private sewage system must meet the rules of the Wisconsin Department of Industry, Labor and Human Relations.
 The Town of Black Earth prohibits the use of holding tanks.